 Organizations run projects in order to achieve their strategic goals.
-These projects include everything from market expansion to the introduction of a new product and even crisis management after a major challenge (just ask KFC in the UK!).
+These projects include everything from market expansion to the introduction of a new product and even crisis management after a major challenge.

-With the variety of areas of expertise needed for each of these types of projects, project management is a constant in all of them.
+Maintaining an up to date training in different areas of your business is important as the business world as well as the technology associated with your business evolves.
+As there are a variety of areas of expertise needed for each of these types of projects, project management is a constant area of skill required in all of them.

-That means that the existence of competent project managers is crucial to achieving any organisation’s goals.
+That means that the existence of competent project managers is crucial to achieving an organisation’s goals, despite their industry.

 What Does Project Management Entail?